 A Data Management Plan (DMP) is a document that describes the types of data that will be produced as part of a research project and how those data will be securely stored, documented, shared, and preserved both during the project and after it is completed.
-Federal grant agencies such as the National Science Foundation (NSF), the National Institute of Health (NIH), and the National Endowment for the Humanities (NEH) require DMPs (or data sharing plans) to be submitted when applying for certain grants (all grants in the case of NSF).
+Federal grant agencies such as the National Science Foundation (NSF), the National Institute of Health (NIH), and the National Endowment for the Humanities (NEH) require DMPs (or data sharing plans) to be submitted when applying for almost all grants.

 What do funders expect?

 The specific requirements vary by granting agency and directorate.

 - National Science Foundation (NSF): NSF requires all grant applications to include a Data Management Plan that describes the data that will be produced and plans to document, share, and preserve that data.
 See the specific guidelines for the various NSF directorates.

 - National Institutes of Health (NIH): NIH requires a Data Sharing Plan for grant applications seeking $500,000 or more in direct costs in a year.
 However, a plan describing how data will be managed and shared will be required for all NIH grants effective January, 2023.

 - National Institute of Justice (NIJ): For most applications, NIJ requires a Data Archiving Plan that describes how the data will be documented and prepared for archival.
 The NIJ also requires a Privacy Certificate describing plans for protecting identifiable data.

 - National Endowment for the Humanities (NEH): Office of Digital Humanities requires a Data Management Plan with grant applications.
 See the specific NEH requirements.

 - The University Libraries has information about data management plan requirements for other agencies and directorates.

 What should I include?